Eastern equine encephalitis (EEE) is an infection spread by a mosquito bite. EEE is rare. It can be serious and in some cases, fatal.

 Copyright © Nucleus Medical Media, Inc.

 EEE is caused by a virus.
+It is passed to humans from an infected mosquito.

 - Being over 50 years old or younger than 15 years old